paarshva21/paarshva21/README.md

 <h1 align="center">Hey, Paarshva Chitaliya here!</h1>
 <h3 align="center">A passionate Flutter and AI ML Developer from India.</h3>

-- 🎓 **At present a Second Year Computer Engineering student at D. J. Sanghvi College of Engineering and a Flutter Intern at Binary Dots.**
+- 🎓 **At present a Third Year Computer Engineering student at D. J. Sanghvi College of Engineering and a Flutter Intern at Binary Dots.**
 - 🔭 Currently working on **App Development in Flutter, and Machine Learning in Python.**
 - 🌱 Also learning **Natural Language Processing and new skills in Flutter** on the side.
 - 👯 On the lookout to collaborate on **Flutter and Machine Learning Projects.**
-- 📫 Reach me at **paarshva111@gmail.com.**
+- 📫 Reach out to me at **paarshva111@gmail.com.**
 - ⚡ Other interests include football, movies, books and indie music.

 # 📊 GitHub Stats: